cameronlai/Phonehaviour/README.md

 #Phonehaviour
 Displaying usage statistics with Android

-This open source Android  app looks into your behaviour with your phone.
+This open source Android  app helps you monitor your behaviour with your phone.
 It monitors your usage across 3 time periods, daily, weekly and monthly.

 More information about can be found on [my website](http://cameronlai.com/phonehaviour/).